 3. What are the risks of Laser Vision Correction?

 Complications after laser eye surgery are very rare.
 However, all surgeries have some element of risk including Laser Vision Correction.
 Potential risks can include:

 - Sensation of foreign object in the eyes

 - Vision loss (in rare cases)

-- Will LASEK work for me?
+5. Will Laser Vision Correction work for me?

-- Between 21 and 65 years of age
+- Are between 21 and 65 years of age

-- Good eye health
+- Have good eye health